-- B. Ownership of Open Space Land - a.
-Open space land shall under all circumstances be protected by a perpetual conservation easement, but may be held in private ownership, offered for dedication to Town, County, or State governments, transferred to a non-profit organization acceptable to the Planning Board, owned in common by a homeowner's association (HOA), or held in such other form of ownership as the Planning Board finds appropriate to properly manage the open space land and to protect its conservation value. - b.
-If the land is owned in common by an HOA, such HOA shall be established in accordance with the following: - i.
-The HOA must be established before the approved subdivision Final Plat is signed, and must comply with all applicable provisions of the General Business Law. - ii.
-Membership must be mandatory for each lot owner, who must be required by recorded covenants and restrictions to pay fees to the HOA for taxes, insurance, and maintenance of common open space, private roads, and other common facilities. - iii.
+- iii.
 The open space restrictions must be in perpetuity. - iv.
 The HOA must be responsible for liability insurance, property taxes, and the maintenance of recreational and other facilities and private roads. - v.
-Property owners must pay their pro rate share of the costs and the assessment levied by the HOA must be able to become a lien on the property. - vi.
+Property owners must pay their pro rata share of the costs and the assessment levied by the HOA must be able to become a lien on the property. - vi.
 The HOA must be able to adjust the assessment to meet changed needs. - vii.
 The applicant shall make a conditional offer of dedication to the Town, binding upon the HOA, for all open space to be conveyed to the Town.
 Such offer may be accepted by the Town, at the discretion of the Town Board, upon the failure of the HOA to take title to the open space from the applicant or other current owner, upon dissolution of the association at any future time, or upon failure of the HOA to fulfill its maintenance obligations hereunder, or to pay its real property taxes. - viii.
 Ownership shall be structured in such a manner that real property taxing authorities can satisfy property tax claims against the open space lands by proceeding against individual owners in the HOA and the dwelling units they each own. - ix.
-The attorney for the reviewing board shall find that the HOA documents presented satisfy the conditions in Subsections (a) through (h) above and such other conditions as the Planning Board shall deem necessary.
+The attorney for the board reviewing the application shall find that the HOA documents presented satisfy the conditions in Subsections (a) through (h) above and such other conditions as the Planning Board shall deem necessary. - P. General requirements and design standards.
+In considering applications for subdivision of land, the Planning Board shall be guided by the following principles and the standards set forth in § 212-142Q through V hereof.
+The standards shall be considered minimum requirements and shall be waived by the Planning Board only under circumstances set forth in Article XXI, § 212-142W hereof. - (1) Character of land.
+Land to be subdivided shall be of such character that it can be used safely for building purposes without danger to health or peril from fire, flood or other menace. - (2) Conformity to Official Map and Ulysses Comprehensive Plan.
+Subdivisions shall conform to the Official Map of the Town and shall be in harmony with the Ulysses Comprehensive Plan. - (3) Specifications for required road improvements.
+All required improvements shall be constructed or installed to conform to the Town specifications, which are found below.
+Further specifications and consultation may be obtained from the Zoning Officer.